m-audio91/BitHesab/README.md

 Free video bitrate/file size calculator. available in both CLI and GUI versions.

+To run the GUI with English captions run the program with `-eng` switch. or add it to it's shortcut. see extra/screenshots.

 Copyright (C) 2017 Mohammadreza Bahrami, m.audio91 [AT] gmail.com

 ### compilation guide: